api-projector/frontend/README.md

 See more information about product on [our landing](https://apiprojector.com/).

-For deploying project locally, please check tutorial 👉 [here](https://github.com/api-projector/api-projector)
+For deploying project locally, please check [tutorial](https://github.com/api-projector/api-projector)

 ## Developing